How to Run Your Morning Req Meeting

 When we launch a new client project with a brand new customer we start off by spending a few days in their office so we can get to know the team, understand their processes and best practices and ultimately benchmark their effectiveness against industry best practices.
 This helps us capture their “current state” so that we can create a sales road map to help our clients achieve their desired “future state.”

-One of the more interesting aspects of this exercise is sitting in on the daily sales meeting otherwise known as the requirements or req meeting.
+One of the more interesting aspects of this exercise is sitting in on the daily sales meeting otherwise known as the morning req (requirements) meeting.
 Personally, I love sitting in on these meetings because I find it really interesting seeing how they’re run from one IT staffing firm to the next.
 Some do an excellent job with it and many others struggle with it.
 Naturally we get many, many owners, sales managers and sales reps asking us "what do you think of our daily req meeting?"
 We get this question quite a bit because many of those people feel their daily req meeting is a waste of time.

 The first question we need to answer is, why have a meeting in the first place?
 In fact, we hear many employees complaining, “why so many meetings?”